alexpeattie/letsencrypt-fromscratch/README.md

   - [a).](#a-asking-lets-encrypt-for-the-challenges) We ask LE for the challenge
   - [b).](#b-lets-encrypt-gives-us-our-challenges) LE gives us a challenge to prove we control the domain
   - [c)](#c-option-1-completing-the-http-01-challenge) or [d).](#d-option-2-completing-the-dns-01-challenge) We complete the HTTP- or DNS-based challenge, and notify LE that we're ready
-  - [d).](#e-telling-le-weve-completed-the-challenge) LE checks the challenge has been completed to it's satisfaction
+  - [e).](#e-telling-le-weve-completed-the-challenge) LE checks the challenge has been completed to it's satisfaction
-  - [e).](#f-wait-for-le-to-acknowledge-the-challenge-has-been-passed) We verify that LE is happy the challenge has been passed :trophy:
+  - [f).](#f-wait-for-le-to-acknowledge-the-challenge-has-been-passed) We verify that LE is happy the challenge has been passed :trophy:

 <br>

 Challenges are how we prove a sufficient level of control over the identifier (domain name) in question.
-We can do this either by serving a specific response when LE hits a specific URL (which generally means uploading a file to our web-server), provisioning a DNS record, or by leveraging [Server Name Indication](https://tools.ietf.org/html/rfc6066#section-3) extension of TLS to serve a special self-signed certificate.
+We can do this either by serving a specific response when LE hits a specific URL (which generally means uploading a file to our web-server), provisioning a DNS record, or by leveraging the [Server Name Indication](https://tools.ietf.org/html/rfc6066#section-3) extension of TLS to serve a special self-signed certificate.

 We'll cover the first two kinds of challenge: `http-01` and `dns-01` but not the third (`tls-sni-01`).